 We understand that a brain tumour diagnosis can be frightening and that for many people this is the first time they've had to navigate the healthcare system.
 It can be an overwhelming and uncertain time.
 Our patient guide has been designed to help them through the process.

-“Although we want it to reach those who are newly diagnosed right at the beginning of their journey (because we know we can help them), it is also suitable for everyone living with brain tumour – whatever stage they are at – sadly this is because we know that they are not getting the basic level of care that they deserve.
-Our aim is that it will help people to understand what they should expect and to empower them to ask if they are not getting it."
+“Although we want it to reach those who are newly diagnosed right at the beginning of their journey (because we know we can help them), it is also suitable for everyone living with brain tumour – whatever stage they are at – sadly this is because we know that they are not getting the basic level of care that they deserve."

 The Patient Guide will drive improvements in the standard of care that brain tumour patients receive in the NHS across the UK.